Starting a New Business

 Apply online.
 Your application will be forwarded to staff for a final review.
 Make sure you have included all supporting documentation with your application.
 The review process usually takes about 20 business days.

 Your business licence is good until December 31 of each year.
 You need to renew it by December 31 for the following year.
-If you are not sure if you need a business licence, please contact the Licensing Office at 613-546-4291 ext.
+If you are unsure whether you need a business licence, please contact the Licensing Office at 613-546-4291, ext.
 3150.

 Note: You cannot transfer your business licence to new owners.
 If you sell your business, the new owners will need to apply and get approval before they can open.